agusserra/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

    mysql -u root -p
    CREATE DATABASE keystone;
-   GRANT ALL ON keystone.* TO 'keystoneUser'@'localhost' IDENTIFIED BY 'keystonePass';
+   GRANT ALL ON keystone.* TO 'keystoneUser'@'%' IDENTIFIED BY 'keystonePass';
    quit;

 * Adapt the connection attribute in the /etc/keystone/keystone.conf to the new database::